Ship profile for the sailing ship: "Governor Stone"

 - The last owner, John Curry, conducted research that identified the vessel as the "Governor Stone", and began a program of restoration that lasted through the 1970s and 1980s.

-- deeded to the current owner, the Apalachicola Maritime Institute Inc. Apalachicola.
+- 1991 deeded to a new owner, the Apalachicola Maritime Institute Inc. Apalachicola.

 - restored using original materials between September 1989 and June 1990, replacement of a number of frames and outer hull planks, installation of a new Perkins Diesel engine, brought to Apalachicola.

-- serves as a sail training vessel and sailing goodwill ambassador, operated on historic sailing program charters, mainly in the shallow bays and inland waters along the upper Gulf of Mexico.
+- served as a sail training vessel and sailing goodwill ambassador, operated on historic sailing program charters, mainly in the shallow bays and inland waters along the upper Gulf of Mexico.

-- vessel has been declared a National Historic Landmark by the National Park Service.
+- 1991 declared a National Historic Landmark by the National Park Service.

 - was named for John Marshall Stone, the first Governor of Mississippi elected after the Civil War and Reconstruction, a close friend of the first owner C.A.
 Greiner.